A New E-commerce Era: Conversational Commerce

 Conversational Commerce: The Basics

 In 2015, Chris Messina coined the term, saying, “conversational commerce is about delivering convenience, personalization, and decision support while people are on the go, with only partial attention to spare.”
-Even more importantly, he anticipated its growth, believing that conversational commerce may become the primary method of a transaction on mobile devices.
+But, even more importantly, he anticipated its growth, believing that conversational commerce may become the primary transaction method on mobile devices.

 According to Ohio University, “conversational commerce stands at the intersection of e-commerce activities and chat.”
 It is a new way for users to form an impression of a business or brand, just like a face-to-face conversation with a representative.
 The personal interaction of conversation commerce, whether with a voice command software or a chatbot, has changed the nature of e-commerce marketing to be an extension of personal online networks.